harry7557558/harry7557558/README.md

 A list of things I've made and am working on can be found [here](./list-of-projects.md).
-Regardless of all the cool stuff listed above, not well known is the true identity of the entity who made all these 👁️.
+Regardless of all the cool stuff listed above, not well known is the true identity of the entity behind all these 👁️.
 One thing to note is that [**harry7557558**](https://harry7557558.github.io/) is not a "normal" human being 🤖😈🤒.